project64/project64/README.md

 Visual Studio Community
 ```

-Load .sln project file and compile
+Load .sln project file and compile.

 See the [BUILDING.md](https://github.com/project64/project64/blob/develop/BUILDING.md) file for details.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/project64/project64/blob/develop/.github/CONTRIBUTING.md) before contributing.
+Please read [CONTRIBUTING.md](https://github.com/project64/project64/blob/develop/.github/CONTRIBUTING.md) before contributing, opening issues or pull requests, or for other contributions.

 ## Versioning

 We use semantic versioning for Project64.
-For the versions available, see the [tags on this repository](https://github.com/project64/project64/tags)
+For the versions available, see the [tags on this repository](https://github.com/project64/project64/tags).

 ## Author / Contributors